heche-psb/wgd/README.md

 --cds, flag option, whether to only translate the complete CDS that starts with a valid start codon and only contains a single in-frame stop codon at the end and must be dividable by three, if the flag was set, only the complete CDS would be translated
 -f, --focus, the species to be merged on local MRBHs, default None, if None was given, the local MRBHs wouldn't be inferred -ap, --anchorpoints, the anchor points data file from i-adhore for constructing the orthogroups with anchor pairs, default None
--sm, --segments, the segments data file used in collinear coalescence analysis if initiated, default None -le, --listelements, the listsegments data file used in collinear coalescence analysis if initiated, default None -gt, --genetable, the gene table datafile used in collinear coalescence analysis if initiated, default None -coc, --collinearcoalescence, flag option, whether to initiate the collinear coalescence analysis, if the flag was set, the analysis would be initiated
+-sm, --segments, the segments datafile used in collinear coalescence analysis if initiated, default None -le, --listelements, the listsegments data file used in collinear coalescence analysis if initiated, default None -gt, --genetable, the gene table datafile used in collinear coalescence analysis if initiated, default None -coc, --collinearcoalescence, flag option, whether to initiate the collinear coalescence analysis, if the flag was set, the analysis would be initiated